thejohnjansen/RunEdgeAutomation/README.md

-# RunEdgeAutomation
+# Run Microsoft Edge Automation
-Setting up the automation environment
+Getting the lastest Edge and the latest MSEdgeDriver

 We have these files that list the latest WebDriver binary version of each Edge channel that you can download from that site: